Symbiosis-JU/Bioinformatic-pipelines/Example_analysis.md

 ls -l
 ```

-## Running splitting (MultiPISS) script.
+## 3. Amplicon data analysis overview
+**Bullet points on what happens at each stage?**
+**Illustration?**

+## 4. MultiPISS - splitting libraries into datasets corresponding to different target regions

-First we want to split our libraries into bins representing our target genes and from each library delete sequences with tags uncharacteristic to its well.
+First, we want to split data for each of the libraries into bins representing our target genes, and from each library, delete reads with tags other than those expected for a given sample.
 To do that we are going to use our [MultiPISS.py](https://github.com/Symbiosis-JU/Bioinformatic-pipelines/blob/main/multiPISS.py) script:
 1. Click into link above and copy it (by clicking the icon 'copy raw contents' in the right upper corner of the box).
 2. use command: